Market Outlook

 Blue Swimming Crab:

 The market for blue swimming crab meat continues full steady on colossal and jumbo lump as supplies of these sizes are adequate to barely adequate and higher offers are noted.
-Special and claw, on the other hand, are about steady to barely steady with a few lower offers noted.
+Special and claw, on the other hand, are about steady to barely stead with a few lower offers noted.
 The remainder of the market is unchanged.
 Overall, mid-to-smaller sized crab offers range widely from seller to seller as individual inventory positions vary.

 Read More